Other Support and Foreign Influences

-The University is committed to maintaining and building successful partnerships with unrestricted foreign colleagues and institutions around the world as well as the free and open exchange of ideas between and among the U.S. and international participants in these collaborations.
-These values are confirmed in a letter concerning foreign influences from the President of the University of California.
+The University is committed to maintaining and building successful partnerships with unrestricted domestic and foreign colleagues and institutions around the world and supports the free and open exchange of ideas between and among the U.S. and international participants.

 It is UC policy not to discriminate on the basis of race, color, national origin, religion, sex, physical or mental disability, medical condition (cancer-related or genetic characteristics), ancestry, marital status, age, sexual orientation, citizenship, or status as a covered veteran.
 UC institutions do not accept grant and contract awards with restrictions based on citizenship except when the purpose of the project is for workforce development (Contract & Grant Manual section 14-700).

 To ensure that a collaboration with an external domestic or foreign entity conforms to the federal sponsor policy, PIs should always carefully read each federal sponsor’s guidance on what is required and when to report this information.
 Do not rely on what was provided in the past or what another sponsor requires.